brouberol/blog/content/guitar-pro-on-fedora.md

 ### Conclusion

 I managed to make everything work, with both some help and luck.
-I would however had prefered if the Guitar Pro binary was compiled statically, to ease the installation process.
+I would however have prefered if the Guitar Pro binary had been compiled statically, to ease the installation process.

 Also, when you advertise Linux compatibility, please, PLEASE, at least mention the package format (deb, rpm, other), and also mention the distributions you support natively.